Visiting the Palace of Versailles: A Complete Guide from Paris

 Walking into the Mars Room felt like stepping into a military command center with a serious interior design addiction.
 Dedicated to the god of war, this was Louis XIV's throne room.
 Charles Le Brun's ceiling shows Mars riding a chariot pulled by wolves, because nothing says "peaceful reign" like a god associated with bloodshed.

 The throne itself was placed in the center of the room.
 Foreign dignitaries would approach, probably trying not to look at the terrifying war imagery surrounding them.
-The room doubled as a ballroom because nothing says "fun party" like being watched by a god of war.
+Inside the room doubled as a ballroom because nothing says "fun party" like being watched by a god of war.

 The Mercury Room (Bedroom of Louis XIV), King's Apartment